-This guideline identifies three areas where employees may become involved in investigative processes:
+This guideline identifies three areas where employees may become involved in investigative or monitoring/review processes:

-- Unsatisfactory performance where the work performance of an employee is not considered satisfactory in meeting the requirements of the position or which do not meet the professional standards for expected quality service. - Misconduct where the willful or deliberate behaviour by an employee is inconsistent with their obligations under their contract of employment, employer policies, or expectations under the Code of Conduct for Employees.
-This includes actions that relate to bullying, discrimination, and sexual harassment. - Complaints (grievance) where complaints are made or received relating to the conduct of employees.
-Complaints may be made by other employees or by those receiving services from Catholic Education students, parents, clergy or members of the wider community.
+- Unsatisfactory performance where the work performance of an employee is not considered satisfactory in meeting the requirements of the position or which do not meet the professional standards for expected quality service. - Misconduct where the conduct of an employee is inconsistent with their obligations under their contract of employment, employer policies, or expectations under the Code of Conduct for Employees.
+This includes actions that relate to bullying, discrimination, and sexual harassment. - Complaints (grievance) where complaints are made or received relating to employees.
+Complaints may • be made by other employees or by those receiving services from Catholic Education - students, parents, clergy or members of the wider community.